JoshG-IT/identity-security/cases/IAM-AZ-001-operation-dead-deploy/README.md

 ## Executive Summary

-This project documents a read-only Azure governance investigation performed in a live multi-user training tenant.
+A read-only governance investigation in a live multi-user Azure tenant.

-The lab itself was designed around the Azure Portal.
-I completed the entire investigation using **Azure CLI as the sole investigation interface**:
+The environment was built around the Azure Portal.
+I worked the case entirely through **Azure CLI**:

 1. identify the naming outlier,
 2. inspect the deployed resource and its tags,